 Why Buy an Oil ETF?

 Oil ETFs take all the extra work out of investing in oil.
 Typically, if you wanted to invest in the oil industry, you would have to make individual purchases of oil company stocks.
 You would also be burdened with the decision about which companies to choose.

-Even if you decided to invest in an oil index such as the OSX, you would have the challenge of purchasing all the equities in the index basket in order to target a certain price.
+Even if you decided to invest in an oil index such as the OSX, PHLX Oil Service Sector, you would have the challenge of purchasing all the equities in the index basket in order to target a certain price.
 Complications and commissions would make it quite difficult to achieve your investing goal.

-However, in the case of an oil ETF, like the OIH (which tracks the OSX Index), you make one purchase at one price and save on commissions.
+However, in the case of an oil ETF, like OIH, the VanEck Vectors Oil Services ETF (which tracks the MVIS U.S. Listed Oil Services 25 Index), you make one purchase at one price and save on commissions.
 The oil ETF is already bundled ahead of time, and with one trade, you have instant exposure to the price of oil from a variety of securities.